zhangou888/academic_oz/content/home/experience.md

   * Create and maintain SAS modules and R packages
   * Oversee development and execution of programming needs for scoring and reporting
   * Develop and maintain statistical methodologies for the psychometrics framework
-  * program and implement reproducible report system for multiple projects
+  * Program and implement reproducible report system for multiple projects
   * Prepare research projects for presenation to national conferences and technical advisory committee

 """